How Your Gift Makes a Difference

 - The Symphony has a $19.5 million annual impact on the local economy, as it supports the equivalent of 443 fulltime jobs and generates $1.7 million in state and local revenues.

-- The Symphony is the largest resident arts organization of the Kauffman Center for the Performing Arts, offering 100 classical, pops, family, holiday, organ, film and other exciting concerts each season, bringing new audiences to Helzberg Hall, one of the great concert halls of the world.
+- The Symphony is the largest resident arts organization of the Kauffman Center for the Performing Arts, offering more than 100 classical, pops, family, holiday, film and other exciting concerts each season, bringing new audiences to Helzberg Hall, one of the great concert halls of the world.

-- The partnerships that the Symphony has forged with other arts organizations have contributed to Kansas City’s growing cultural tourism and distinct identity as “America’s Cultural Crossroads.”
+- The partnerships that the Symphony has forged with other arts organizations contribute to Kansas City’s growing cultural tourism and distinct identity as “America’s Cultural Crossroads.”